 Buying a Home

 Another way to limit yourself to buying a home you can afford is to purchase a home that costs no more than 2.5 to 3 times your gross annual income.
-If you’re buying when interest rates are high, or you know the property taxes will be a lot, consider going with two times your gross annual income instead.
+If you’re buying when interest rates are high, or you know the property taxes will be high, consider going with two times your gross annual income instead.

 No one wants to work forever.
 Unless you’re nearing retirement age, putting 10% to 20% of your income towards retirement is a simple number to work with and ensures money is regularly being set aside.

 Another way to figure out how much to set aside for retirement is to work backward.
-You should set aside 20x your gross annual income.
+You should set aside 10/15 times your gross annual income.
 Thinking about it this way gets you focused on the future and helps you back into how much you need to set aside with every paycheck.

 Does your employer offer matching funds for retirement investments?
 If so, you should always take advantage of it.
 It’s basically free money for your future.